GoogolGenius/RavyAPI.py/README.md

 # Plane

-A simple and dynamic Python wrapper for the Ravy API.
+A simple and dynamic asynchronous Python wrapper for the Ravy API.
 Easy to use and statically typed with Microsoft Pyright.

 ## Installation